ruimaranhao/DataAnalystNanodegree/P6/README.md

 >Peter Bunus (facebook): Cool!
 I like both graphs.
 It is clear to me what you are trying to show.
 Are you using the data from the US Department of Transportation?

+>John Enyeart (Google plus):  That's really cool.
+I especially like the visualization on the left.
+Some things I noticed that might be improved:
+The visualizations don't fit in my browser window unless I maximize it, so an auto-resize to make them smaller for smaller browser windows might be nice.
+The graph on the right feels a little cluttered.
+Also, horizontal grid lines might make it easier to read the histogram values more to the right.﻿
 The common concern was how to read the chord diagram.
 I have addressed that by adding a short explanation to tell the story.

+>Shi Shu (Google plus): Both figures are very cool!
+I am not sure what the animation of the bar chart (the right one) tells me. ﻿

 I have had multiple discussions regarding the diagrams with other people that helped me clarify the visualizations/sketches.